MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-sign-out.md

 To sign in a user using username (email) and password, collect the email and password from the user.
 If the username and password are valid, the app signs in the user.
 If you [enable multifactor authentication (MFA) for your external tenant](how-to-multifactor-authentication-customers.md), then the user need to enter a valid one-time passcode sent to their email before the app signs then in.

-To sign in a user you need to:
+To sign in a user, you need to:

 1. Create a user interface (UI) to: